 Remember, if you can prove that a lienor intentionally and willfully exaggerated a mechanic’s lien then, under Lien Law Section 39-A, you can have the entire mechanic’s lien voided and recover damages against the lienor for the amount of the exaggeration plus, in some situations, attorneys’ fees.

-The attorneys at Kushnick Pallaci regularly prepared Lien Law Section 59 Demand to Foreclose and prosecute and defend special proceedings under Lien Law Section 59.
+The attorneys at Kushnick Pallaci regularly prepare Lien Law Section 59 Demands to Foreclose and prosecute and defend special proceedings under Lien Law Section 59.
 You can read more about our Lien Law Section 59 practice here.
 If you want to use Section 59 to challenge a mechanic’s lien or have received a Lien Law Section 59 Demand to foreclose and want to discuss it further, you an contact us here.